hlascelles/karina_personal_website/_posts/kitchen/2013-03-01-korean-carrot-salad.md

 * Shred the carrots with a Julienne peeler.
 * Finely chop the onion.
 Peel the garlic.
 * Heat the oil in a small pan.
 When hot, add onions and cook them on high heat until they turn golden.
-* Meanwhile, prepare the spice mix - coriander, paprika, chilli, salt, sugar and freshly cracked black pepper.
+* Meanwhile, prepare the spice mix - coriander, paprika, chilli, salt, sugar and black pepper.
 * Once the onions start to turn golden, use the garlic press to add garlic directly into the pan.
 * Once you can smell the garlic, add the spice mix and stir.
 Take off the heat.
 * Pour the hot contents of the pan over carrots.
 Add the vinegar.
 Mix with a spoon.
 Once the carrots have cooled down the oil, use your hands to give them a very good massage.